Brottby

-Brottby is a locality situated in Vallentuna Municipality, Stockholm County, Sweden with 262 inhabitants in 2018.
-In January 1998, the place was brought attention when the police intervened against a Neo-Nazi rock concert here.
+Brottby is a locality situated in Vallentuna Municipality, Stockholm County, Sweden with 262 inhabitants in 2018.Brottby is located in the northern part of Össeby-Garn parish and borders Stora Karby in the west, Prästgården in the west and Svista in the south.
+In the north, Brottby borders Sundby and Libby in the old Garns parish.

+Brottby is surrounded by a beautiful cultural environment and important historical land such as Långhundraleden, ancient remains and a rich bird life.

 Buildings

 Össeby-Garn Church is a local parish church, located near the northern tip of Garnsviken.
 Built in the 13th century (with a porch added in the 15th), Össeby-Garn Church is a Romanesque stone church typical of Uppland.
 Two runestones have been placed outside the church, and another has been built into the church floor.

 Össeby Church, situated some 1 km southwest of Össeby-Garn Church, was possibly built at the end of the 14th century.
 As the parishes of Össeby and Garn were merged in 1838, the Garn parish church (now Össeby-Garn Church) assumed the roles of Össeby Church whose building, already in a bad state of repair, was abandoned. Össeby Church was finally ruined in a fire in 1856.